Hello World

 Compiling the Program

-To compile an .inf file into an executable binary, we use the Inference compiler, which is invoked via the command line using the infc command.
+To compile an .inf file into a WebAssembly module, use the infs build command.
 Open your terminal, navigate to the directory where you saved hello_world.inf, and run the following command:

 On Linux or macOS: